Fumitory

 This section has been translated automatically.

-Fumaria (Fumaria officinalis) is the eponymous plant genus of the subfamily Fumarioideae of the poppy family (Papaveraceae).
-The genus Fumaria is distributed in the Mediterranean region, in Central Europe and as far as Central Asia, and comprises about 50 species.
+The fumitory is the eponymous plant genus of the fumitory subfamily (Fumarioideae) of the poppy family (Papaveraceae).
+The genus Fumaria is widespread in the Mediterranean region, Central Europe and Central Asia and comprises around 50 species.

-Fumaria is a mostly annual, rarely perennial herbaceous plant growing upright or lying down with reddish to purple flowers.
+The fumitory is a mostly annual, rarely perennial herbaceous plant that grows upright or lying down with reddish to purple flowers.

-In naturopathy it belongs to the group of phytopharmaceuticals and is used above all for cramp-like complaints in the gallbladder and bile ducts (see Fumaria officinalis below).
+In naturopathy, it belongs to the group of phytopharmaceuticals and is mainly used for cramp-like complaints in the area of the gallbladder and bile ducts (see Fumaria herba below).

-Fumitory is also used as a tea for dermatological disorders.
+Earth fumitory is also used as a tea for dermatological diseases.